purpleidea/flabbergast/flabbergast-manual.md

     z : {
       p : 5
     }
-    i : For a : x, b : y, c : z ... # Yields { a : 1  b : 3  c : 5 }, { a : 2  b : 4  c : Null }
+    i : For a : x, b : y, c : z ...
+      # Will consider { a : 1  b : 3  c : 5 }, { a : 2  b : 4  c : Null }
-    j : For n : Name, a : x, b : y, c : z ... # Yields { a : 1  b : 3  c : 5  n : "p" }, { a : 2  b : 4  c : Null  n : "q" }
+    j : For n : Name, a : x, b : y, c : z ...
+      # Will consider { a : 1  b : 3  c : 5  n : "p" }, { a : 2  b : 4  c : Null  n : "q" }
-    k : For n : Ordinal, a : x, b : y, c : z ... # Yields { a : 1  b : 3  c : 5  n : 1 }, { a : 2  b : 4  c : Null  n : 2}
+    k : For n : Ordinal, a : x, b : y, c : z ...
+      # Will consider { a : 1  b : 3  c : 5  n : 1 }, { a : 2  b : 4  c : Null  n : 2}
-    l : For Each [ x, y, z ] ... # Yields { p : 1  q : 2 }, { p : 3  q : 4 }, { p : 5 }
+    l : For Each [ x, y, z ] ...
+      # Will consider { p : 1  q : 2 }, { p : 3  q : 4 }, { p : 5 }

 The prepared tuple source, `Each`, is meant for library functions to produce iterable sources of data.
 One could imagine a library function matching a regular expression and returning the matched groups.
-It becomes the responsibility of the source to provide sensible variables in each tuple.
+It becomes the responsibility of the source to provide sensible attributes in each tuple.
 In the example, `z` makes for an awkward environment since `q` is not bound, and the `Each` source is not obligated to correct the inconsistency.

 Optionally, a `Where` clause can be used to filter the results.
 It must return a Boolean value.